1983 Pacific typhoon season: Tropical Storm Kim (Rosing)

 Tropical Storm Kim, which formed in the South China Sea on October 14, hit southeastern Vietnam late on October 16.
 It weakened over land, but retained its circulation, and redeveloped into a tropical depression on October 19 in the northeastern Bay of Bengal in the North Indian Ocean.
 Kim continued northwestward, and dissipated on October 20 over Myanmar.
 Even though Tropical Storm Kim was a weak storm, its heavy rains caused serious flash flooding and mudslides in Vietnam and Thailand.
+In Vietnam, Tropical Storm Kim, also known as Typhoon No. 9 (Vietnamese: Cơn bão số 9) resulted in 176 deaths, 125 missing people, the collapse of nearly 40,000 houses, and the sinking of 983 boats and ships.
 In Thailand, already deluged by an earlier tropical storm, there was moderate flooding in Bangkok.
-Elsewhere, over 300 boats and 3,000 homes and buildings were destroyed and the storm severely damaged much of the rice harvest.
-Kim caused 200 fatalities and extensive crop damage from heavy rainfall.

 Severe Tropical Storm Lex (Sisang)

 First noted near the Marshall Islands on October 14, the tropical disturbance moved westward for the next couple of days without and further development.
 An upper-level ridge built over the system on October 16 while near Truk, which encouraged slow development.
 The system developed a weak surface circulation which progressed across the central Philippines.
 Once it entered the South China Sea, development increased and it became a tropical depression, then tropical storm, on October 22.
 Transcribing a cyclonic loop, Lex continued to intensify and was a typhoon by October 25.

 Moving close to Hainan Island, Lex weakened to a tropical storm while entering the Gulf of Tonkin.
 Winds gusted to 48 kn at Waglan Island.
 The cyclone made landfall near Đồng Hới, Vietnam on October 26 as a moderate tropical storm, and then rapidly weakened after moving inland.
-At least 200 fishermen were killed, with 81 of the total from the oil drilling ship Glomar Java Sea which sank during the storm.
+In Vietnam, the storm was also known as Typhoon No. 10 (Vietnamese: Cơn bão số 10).
+According to one source, this storm was the "strongest in 100 years" in the area it passed through.
+The lowest atmospheric pressure (station pressure) recorded in Đồng Hới during the storm was 980.5hPa.

+The drillship Glomar Java Sea sank near Hainan Island during the storm, resulting in the presumed deaths of all 81 people aboard, with 35 bodies recovered.
+Additionally, approximately 300 Vietnamese fishing boats sank.
+Over 200 fishermen were reported dead or missing.
+On land, in Bình Trị Thiên province, a total of 252 people died, with 237 fatalities attributed to flooding and 15 to strong winds.

 Tropical Depression Trining

+Tropical Depression Trining formed in the Pacific Ocean during the 1983 Pacific typhoon season.
+It originated within the monsoon trough on October 28.
+At its peak, Trining had maximum sustained winds of 55 km/h (35 mph) and a central pressure of 1004 hPa.
+This tropical depression had a short lifespan that only lasted a day, and later dissipating on October 29.
+Although weak, even tropical depressions can cause significant impacts, such as heavy rainfall and localized flooding.